CityOfDetroit/crime-viewer/README.md

 This project assumes three global dependencies: Browserify, Watchify and Uglify

-If you don't have them, install them:
+If you don't have them yet, install them:
 ```
 npm install -g browserify watchify uglify-js
 ```